Hook Kick

 • Lower your leg back to the ground, returning to your original fighting stance.

-• Targeting: The hook kick is often aimed at the opponent’s head or upper body, exploiting openings in their guard.
+• The hook kick is often aimed at the opponent’s head or upper body, exploiting openings in their guard.